alphagov/forms/ADR/ADR00TBD-use-rust-for-api.md

 	- Request round-trip times are also faster: The slowest Rust web frameworks [are faster](https://web-frameworks-benchmark.netlify.app/result?asc=0&l=rust,ruby,python]) than the fastest Python and Ruby frameworks.
 Ruby is 1.45x slower, Python, 1.85x. (only the [sifrr](https://sifrr.github.io/sifrr/#/./packages/server/sifrr-server/) framework is faster in JS land)
 - A up to an order of magnitude reduction in memory overhead compared to python and ruby (depending on application) due to lack of runtime overhead.
 - Faster development due to instant compiler feedback (instead of waiting for logs)
+- Being a compiled language, we felt much more confident in the code we were writing.
+Rust encodes so much logic into the rich type system that very high level logic can be compile-time validated, not just "is this a number"
-- Faster development due to less unit testing burden: Many errors that would require unit testing are instead compile-time errors.
-This is not just simple type errors, but whole categories of invalid states are unrepresentable due to careful language and library design.
+	- Many errors that would require unit testing are instead compile-time errors.
-- 100% compiled coverage by definition (all compiled code is valid).
-Allowing the team great confidence that no API responses are invalid, no inputs cause errors, etc.
+	- 100% compiled coverage by definition
-- A focus in the wider Rust community on correctness and security.
-Contrast with NPM, which requires so much work to control supply chain attacks that most teams give up the attempt.
+	- There is a focus in the wider Rust community on compile-time correctness and compile-timesecurity.

 ### Rust Disadvantages